 In 2009 Kurtti was one of the producers of The Boys: The Sherman Brothers Story, a critically acclaimed feature-length documentary about the songwriting duo of Richard M. Sherman and Robert B. Sherman.

 One of Kurtti’s most challenging (and personally rewarding) projects was The Walt Disney Family Museum in San Francisco.
 After five years of acting as creative director, content consultant, and media producer for the facility’s cornerstone exhibit, Kurtti saw the museum become a reality (and open to great acclaim) in October 2009.

-Kurtti has been a guest speaker and moderator at D23 Expo, a consultant and guest speaker at Experience Music Project, and an artist-in-residence at The Disney Institute.
-He has been a guest lecturer at the Museum of the Rockies and The Walt Disney Family Museum.
-His articles have appeared in Widescreen Review, Collector’s Showcase and Sketches.
+Kurtti has been a show producer, script writer, guest speaker and moderator at D23 Expo, a consultant and guest speaker at Experience Music Project, and an artist-in-residence at The Disney Institute.
+He has been a guest lecturer at the Museum of the Rockies, Presidio Officer's Club, and The Walt Disney Family Museum.
+His articles have appeared in Widescreen Review, Collector’s Showcase, Sketches and Disney Twenty-Three.

 A Seattle native, Kurtti moved to California in 1983 to pursue a career in film, television and theatre.
 He worked as a production coordinator on the 1984 Los Angeles Olympic Arts Festival, followed by two years as the assistant to the president of California Institute of the Arts.

 Since 1995 Kurtti has enjoyed a career as an author and creative consultant in the motion picture, theatre, and themed entertainment industries.
 Prior to his freelance career he worked for Walt Disney Imagineering, the theme park design division of The Walt Disney Company, and then for the Corporate Special Projects department of Disney.